hjbar/stage_m1/README.md

    + `Solver.ml,mli`: the constraint solver

-   + `STLC.ml`: the syntax of types and well-typed terms
+   + `F.ml`: the syntax of types and well-typed terms

    + `Structure.ml`: the definition of type-formers
      in the type system.
-This is used in `STLC.ml`, but also in constraints that manipulate types containing inference variables.
+This is used in `F.ml`, but also in constraints that manipulate types containing inference variables.